ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Kickstart Example

 Polymorphic variant visual signature are backquotes.
-Pattern matching on them looks just the same as with regular variants, except for backquotes (and capitals, which are not longer required).
+Pattern matching on them looks just the same as with simple variants, except for backquotes (and capitals, which are not longer required).
 ```ocaml
 # let f = function `carot -> "Carot" | `fruit name -> name ;;
 f : [< `carot | `fruit of string ] -> string = <fun>
 ```

 Here`` `carot`` and`` `fruit`` plays a role similar to the role played by the constructors `Carot` and `Fruit` in a variant declared as `type t = Carot | Fruit of string`.
 Except, and most importantly, that the definition doesn't need to be written.
 The tokens`` `carot`` and `` `fruit`` are called _tags_ instead of constructors.
+A tag is defined by a name and a list of parameter types.

 The expression ``[< `carot | `fruit of string ]`` play the role of a type.
 However, it does not represent a single type, it represents three different types.
-- The type which only has`` `carot`` as inhabitant, its translation into a regular variant is `type t0 = Carot`
+- The type which only has`` `carot`` as inhabitant, its translation into a simple variant is `type t0 = Carot`
-- The type which`` `fruit`` inhabitants, its translation into a regular variant is `type t1 = Fruit of string`
+- The type which`` `fruit`` inhabitants, its translation into a simple variant is `type t1 = Fruit of string`
-- Type type which has both`` `carot`` and`` `fruit`` inhabitants, its translation into a regular variant is `type t2 = Carot | Fruit of string`
+- Type type which has both`` `carot`` and`` `fruit`` inhabitants, its translation into a simple variant is `type t2 = Carot | Fruit of string`

-Note each of the above translations into regular variants is correct.
+Note each of the above translations into simple variants is correct.
 However, entering them as-is into the environment would lead to constructor shadowing.

 This also illustrates the other strinking feature of polymorphic variants: values can be attached to several types.
 For instance, the tag`` `carot`` inhabits``[ `carot ]`` and``[ `carot | `fruit of String ]``, but it also inhabits any type defined by a set of tags that containts it.